 Think of a company who’s product you’d like to recommend to your readers.
-Try going a quick Google Search for the company and the words “Affiliate Program.”
+Try doing a quick Google Search for the company and the words “Affiliate Program.”

 So if you want to become an affiliate for Lion Brand Yarn, just search Google for “Lion Brand Yarn Affiliate Program” and see what comes up!
 Be sure to check out any other companies’ affiliate programs that Google suggests here too, they might be worth applying for!

 Joining is usually quick and easy, I’ll share some screenshots below to show you how to sign up!

 You’ll want to click the “Affiliate Sign Up” button and follow the prompts to create your account.

 Once you’re logged in, you’ll see your dashboard.
 This should look something like the following.

 Now that you have a Share A Sale account, you’ll need to browse or search directly for companies you’d be a good fit for.

 You can find merchants to apply for under the “Merchants” tab at the top of the dashboard.